 He was then, based on a sketch portfolio from his time in Asia, offered advanced placement and a scholarship to study design and Illustration at the highly regarded Art Center College of design, in L.A.
-CA. He graduated with a BFA in Illustration, with honors, and wound up in the San Francisco Bay area just in time for the development of the high tech sector in Silicon Valley.
+CA. He graduated with a BFA in Illustration, with honors.
+He began his free lance career in the San Francisco Bay area just in time for the development of the high tech sector in Silicon Valley.

-The years between 1982 and 1997 saw Marc engaged in the execution of a total 80 video game covers, and a series of covers and interior illustrations for magazines like PC Games, and Gamepro, (actually doing the art for the very first inaugural issue of GamePro), in addition to his other illustrations that were called for throughout san Francisco, the Bay Area, and nationally.
+The years between 1981 and 2002 saw Marc engaged in the execution of well over an estimated two hundred separate illustrations for video game covers, posters, prints, and advertising purposes, as well as a series of covers and interior illustrations for magazines like PC Games, and Gamepro, (actually doing the art for the very first inaugural issue of GamePro), in addition to his other illustrations that were called for throughout San Francisco, the Bay Area, and nationally.

-Contributed by Marker (469) on May 02, 2012. [revised by : Marker (469)].
+Contributed by Marker (558) on May 02, 2012. [revised by : Marker (558)].

 Marc Ericksen, Studio, Jan.
 2012